jsdotlua/jest-lua/docs/docs/GettingStarted.md

 roblox-cli run --load.model default.project.json --run spec.lua --fastFlags.overrides EnableLoadModule=true
 ```

-**You just successfully wrote your first test using Jest Roblox!**
+**You just successfully wrote your first test using Jest Lua!**

 This test used `expect` and `toBe` to test that two values were exactly identical.
-To learn about other things that Jest Roblox can test, see [Using Matchers](using-matchers).
+To learn about other things that Jest Lua can test, see [Using Matchers](using-matchers).